open-mmlab/mmgeneration/docs/quick_run.md

 In this section, we will discuss how to evaluate the generative models, especially for GANs, in the training.
 Note that `MMGeneration` only supports distributed training and the evaluation metric adopted in the training procedure should also be run in a distributed style.
 Currently, only `FID` has been implemented and tested in an efficient distributed version.
 Other metrics with efficient distributed version will be supported in the recent future.
 Thus, in the following part, we will specify how to evaluate your models with `FID` metric in training.

-In [eval_hooks.py](https://github.com/open-mmlab/mmgeneration/blob/master/mmgen/core/evaluation/eval_hooks.py), `GenerativeEvalHook` is provided to evaluate generative models duiring training.
+In [eval_hooks.py](https://github.com/open-mmlab/mmgeneration/blob/master/mmgen/core/evaluation/eval_hooks.py), `GenerativeEvalHook` is provided to evaluate generative models during training.
 The most important argument for this hook is `metrics`.
 In fact, users can directly copy the configs in the last section to define the evaluation metric.
 To evaluate the model with `FID` metric, please add the following python codes in your config file:

 ```python
 # define the evaluation keywords, otherwise evaluation will not be